flutnet/flutnet-xamarin-bindings/README.md

 ### Create the nuget packages

 From the projects already builded we now can create the nuget packages.
-All the packages will be plased inside `artifacts/nuget-packages/` folder.
+All the packages will be placed inside `artifacts/nuget-packages/` folder.

 Run
 ```sh